marcus-grant/infra/collections/ops/roles/containerd/README.md

-# marcus_grant.ops.containerd
+# marcus_grant.ops.rancher

-A role to setup containerd based systems on a machine.
+A role to setup rancher based systems on a machine.
 Mainly rancher desktop, nerdctl, etc.
-Good for macOS that needs some finagling to get containerd/docker/kubernetes.
+Good for macOS that needs some finagling to get rancher/docker/kubernetes.

 ## Requirements